opendaylight/docs/docs/user-guide/service-function-chaining.rst

 Overview
 ''''''''

-This tutorial shows the usual workflow during creation of OVS Bridge with use of SFC APIs.
+This tutorial shows the usual workflow during creation of an OVS Bridge with use of the SFC APIs.

 Prerequisites
-''''''''''''''
+'''''''''''''

 -  Open vSwitch installed (ovs-vsctl command available in shell)